Julio Iglesias discography

-Julio Iglesias is one of the best-selling artists worldwide, with 300 million records sold.
+This list contains all studio and live albums of original materials of Spanish singer Julio Iglesias, one of the best-selling artists worldwide, with 300 million records sold.
 He has recorded in 14 languages and released 80 albums, and has more than 2,600 gold and platinum records certified.
 He holds the Guinness World Records for the Best-selling Male Latin Artist and is recognized as the best selling international artist in Brazil with over 15 million records sold.

-This list contains all studio and live albums of original materials of Spanish singer Julio Iglesias.